What causes chest pain?

 4. Pneumonia

 Believe it or not, pneumonia (a lung infection) can actually cause chest pain.
 Why?
-Because the infection causes inflammation in the surrounding lung tissue, which causes some patients to feel pain in their chest or their back, depending on the location of the infection.
-Pneumonia-related chest pain is often worse with inspiration, and with coughing.
+The infection causes inflammation in the surrounding lung tissue, which causes some patients to feel pain in their chest or their back, depending on the location of the infection.
+Pneumonia-related chest pain is often worse with inspiration and with coughing.

 5. Costochondritis